-At the discretion of the Title IX Coordinator, alternative coursework options may be pursued to ensure as minimal an academic impact as possible on the parties.
+At the discretion of the Title IX Coordinator, alternative coursework options may be pursued in collaboration with instructors of the course to ensure as minimal an academic impact as possible on the parties.

 Where the Respondent is an employee, existing provisions for interim action are applicable.